jordan-jakisa/pdf_creator/ReadMe.md

 ### Working

 The ML models, scanning logic and UI flows are dynamically downloaded by Google Play Services and are not part of the APK.
-The download size is approximately 300KB

-The SDK provides a viewfinder and preview screens and they provide the following customization controls.
+The download size is approximately 300KB.
+The SDK provides a viewfinder and preview screens.

+### Features

-- Importing from the gallery
+- Import images from the gallery

+- Scan document with the help of AI

-- Setting a limit to the number of pages scanned
+- Apply filters to the scanned pages to enhance the quality
-- Scanner mode (controls the feature sets in the flow)

-You can retrieve both PDFs and JPEG files for your scanned documents
+- Retake badly scanned pages

+- Crop and rotate scanned pages to perfection

+- Delete badly taken pages

 ### Technology used

 - MLKit

 - Jetpack Compose

 - Room

 - Hilt

-### Requirements
+### App requirements

 - Android 5.0 devices and above

 - Minimum device RAM of 1.7GB